cligs/textbox/french/theatre17/readme.md

 ## Formats

+* Note that all plays have filenames following the pattern "author_short-title_id".
-* All plays are available as XML-TEI P5 (folder "tei")
+* All plays are available as XML-TEI P5, which is the master format (folder "tei")
 * Plays are also available as plain text versions, containing speaker text only (folder "txt")
+* Plays are also available in a tagged version (part of speech and lemmata) based on the the PRESTO model for TreeTagger (folder "trt")
 * Finally, the plays are available in the "zwischenformat", an abstraction of the full text containing data relevant to network analysis of plays (folder "zf")
-* Note that all plays have filenames following the pattern "author_short-title_id".

 ## License and Citation